jatin1211/Note-Taker/README.md

 ## Usage Information
-The user can create/add as many notes as per their requirement.
+The user can create/add or delete as many notes as per their requirement.

 ## Screencapture